godotengine/godot-docs/tutorials/3d/using_gridmaps.rst

 .. image:: img/gridmap_meshlibrary1.png

-As you can see, this scene has a :ref:`class_Spatial` node as its root, and a number of :ref:`class_MeshInstance` node children.
+As you can see, this scene has a :ref:`class_Node3D` node as its root, and a number of :ref:`class_MeshInstance` node children.

 If you don't need any physics in your scene, then you're done.
 However, in most